Types of Tires

 Summer tires have a special tread and compound that are optimized for maximum dry- and wet-road performance.
 This special tread and compound will decrease performance in cold climates and are not designed for use on ice or snow.
 It is recommended that you do not use summer-only tires when the temperature drops below 7 degrees Celsius.

-Note: Do not use summer-only tires in winter conditions, as it would adversely affect vehicle safety, performance, and durability.
-Use only OEM approved tire and wheel combinations.
+NOTE: Do not use summer-only tires in winter conditions, as it would adversely affect vehicle safety, performance, and durability.
+Use only GM-approved tire and wheel combinations.
 Unapproved combinations may change the vehicle’s performance characteristics.
-For more important tire and wheel information, speak to one of our knowledgeable Service Advisors for further details.
+For more important tire and wheel information, see your dealer for details.